varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   *vmod_path* read only as these can potentially be used to escalate privileges from the CLI.

--S file
+-S secret-file

   Path to a file containing a secret used for authorizing access to the management port.
 If not provided a new secret will be drawn from the system PRNG.
+To disable authentication use ``none``.

 -s <[name=]type[,options]>